perevalovds/ofxWord2Vec/base_code/README.md

 ## Original code

 More information about the scripts is provided at https://code.google.com/p/word2vec/

+## Notes on examples

+(by perevalovds)

+* word-analogy example treats three words typed by user as X - Y + Z.
+But, currently it works with normalized input vectors 'M'.
+It's not ok, because (following ofxMSAWord2Vec addon's text my Memo Akten) we must combine unnormalized vectors.
+As a result, it's not so good in combining vectors (king - man + woman).

+So, please see my addon https://github.com/perevalovds/ofxWord2Vec which contains fixed example_analogy.

 ## Python wrapper
 In order to get Python wrapper (https://github.com/danielfrg/word2vec) working